News / Why I Stopped Using Collection Trackers and Sta...

 The breeding pipeline view changed how I plan my season.
 One screen shows me everything: who's paired and awaiting lock, confirmed locks, ovulations, pre-lay, incubating with countdown to hatch, and hatched clutches.

-Same thing with male health tracking.
+Same thing with male health.
 I can see rest days between pairings, lock success rates, average females per male, and feeding status.
 No more guessing which males are ready and which need a break.
 I protect my season by protecting my males.

 The Genetics Question